Quick overview

 If you believe that the termination was unjustified or unfair, you may be able to defend yourself against it in court.
 An action for unfair dismissal is a common procedure that protects employees from being terminated without cause.
 If the court rules in your favour, the dismissal can be quashed and you can be reinstated or receive financial compensation.

-How do I resign?
+How do I file a notice of resignation?

 The notice of dismissal must be given in writing and delivered to the department responsible for administration and personnel management.
 Normally, a registered letter will suffice, but in some cases a personal appearance or verification of signature may be required.